NickyWilli/Nicky_Williams_DE300/homework_4/readme.md

 Python 3.7+
 Packages: pandas, numpy, requests, boto3, matplotlib, scikit-learn, pendulum (provided in the code) Make sure your Airflow environment includes all dependencies via the requirements.txt

+GenAI Disclosure: No AI was used for this assignment (but various help from TAs who were was!)